 Penalty for this subregulation: a fine of $5 000.

-[Regulation 52 amended in Gazette 29 Dec 2017 p.
+[Regulation 52 amended: Gazette 29 Dec 2017 p.
 6083.]

 52A.
 Resolution of disputes by chief executive

 (1) The chief executive may, on an application by a party to a training contract, or on the chief executive’s own initiative, determine a dispute between the parties relating to any of the following —